Alberni Valley Aquatics Outreach

 Is there a breakdown of residents who participated in the survey by electoral area?
 I haven't talked to anyone in my neighbourhood who heard about the survey at the time, much less participated.

-JKW asked 7 months ago
+JKW asked over 1 year ago

 Thanks for the question.
 We do have a breakdown on those numbers.
 I'll gather them up and post them in the documents area. it will take a bit, so be patient please.